Venturini Motorsports: Car No. 25 history

 Michael Self replaced Decker after he got some wins driving part-time.
 After wrecking in the season opener, he retaliated by winning the next two races.
 He won two more races and finished second behind his teammate in points, Christian Eckes.
 In 2020, he won the season opener and finished second in the next race before the 2019-20 coronavirus pandemic held up the rest of the season.
+Following the resumption of the season, Self won at Daytona again to sweep the races.
+Self would go on to finish second in points again, only 12 points behind champion Bret Holmes.